-As Interim Chair of the Amelita Mirolo MFA program, Chair of Fine Arts, and Full Professor, Julie Abijanac is responsible for providing managerial support for the MFA Visual Arts and BFA Fine Arts programs.
+As Chair of the Amelita Mirolo Master of Fine Arts in Visual Arts and of CCAD's BFA in Fine Arts programs, Professor Julie Abijanac is responsible for providing managerial support for the MFA Visual Arts and BFA Fine Arts programs.
 In that work, she focuses on creating collaborative, cutting-edge learning environments through curricular development that will challenge and deepen the student's connection to their faculty, studio practice, theoretical and historical practice, and the professional world.

 Abijanac joined CCAD in 2004 as an Adjunct in the CORE program and has proven to be an asset to the college, working her way to Full Professor in Fine Arts in 2021.
 As a faculty member, she has taught in the CORE, Craft, Honors, Media Studies (Animation/Photo), Fine Arts, and Graduate programs.
 She was instrumental in planning and developing the 2018 FATE conference hosted by CCAD and later its Craft Program.
 Her service to the college is extensive and includes curriculum development, faculty council, student advisor, strategic planning, family campaign, faculty and administrative search committees, new student orientation, and recruiting for the college.
 Outside of CCAD's community, Abijanac has been an active board member of the Ohio Art League, and Mid America College Art Association, and presented/chaired panels for CAA, MACAA, FATE, and AICAD.